SSO Configuration Examples

 In the Service Provider Details window:

-• Paste the redirect URL into the ACS URL field.
+• Paste the Redirect URL from the Viedoc tab into the ACS URL field in the Google Workspace tab.

 • Select Signed Response.